 Amateur screenwriters are super easy to spot.
 But to be fair, we’re all amateur screenwriters until we’re not.
 Until we sell a script or land a gig in a writer room.

-Your script has a lot of working parts — character, dialogue, conflict, action, theme, beats, acts… It’s a heady brew of elements.
+And let’s be honest: a screenplay has a lot of working parts — character, dialogue, conflict, action, theme, beats, acts… it’s a heady brew of elements.
 And that heady brew boils down into an awful lot of specific criteria that anyone reading your script will judge it by, whether you’ve sent it in to a script contest, or a script coverage company, or an agent, or studio, or a name actor.

 Below are my most important things you can do right now, without even diving face-first into your rewrite, that can help your script’s chances, strategically, when submitting it, whether it’s to Nicholas Cage’s agent, or a big script contest, or even a script reading company like ours.

-These are piddly, minor things, but they add up to so much to separate the amateur screenwriters from the professionals.
+These are piddly, minor things, but they add up to so much to separate the amateur screenwriters from the professional writers.

-Right now, bust open your script and check to see if you do these things which amateurs do:
+Right now, bust open your script and check to see if you do these things which amateur writers do: